Housing Finance Bank: Directors

 Housing Finance Bank is governed by a twelve-person board of directors of whom two are executive directors and ten are non-executive.
 The chairman of the board is David Opiokello, one of the non-executive directors.

 Executive management

 Nicholas Okwir was the founding managing director of HFB.
 In April 2013, Mathias Katamba became managing director, succeeding the retiring Okwir.
 In October 2018, Katamba left and Michael Mugabi was named CEO in an acting capacity.
 There are eleven other senior managers with whom the managing director supervises the daily activities of the bank.

+Awards

+In September 2024, HFB was announced as the winner of both the "Best Mortgage Loan Bank Uganda 2024" and the "Best Customer Service Bank Uganda 2024" at World Economic Magazine Awards 2024.